Monitoring Salesforce API Calls, Storage Usage, Outgoing Emails, and Other Resources and Limits

 }

-Building a better client
+Building a Better Client

 Salesforce REST API returns the current usage with every response in a Sforce-Limit-Info response header: Sforce-Limit-Info: api-usage=1212/15000 The code below is an example of how to retrieve the value in Java using Apache HttpClient (error handling omitted for simplicity):